hpcleuven/VscDocumentation/source/data/tier1_data_architecture.rst

 =================================

-The VSC Tier-1 a Data component is based on the open source software iRODS.
+The VSC Tier-1 Data component is based on the open source software iRODS.
 The following image shows the high level archirecture of the platform.

 .. image:: architecture/general_overview.png